-Cassidy Hart spoke with artist, designer, and SomoS Artist-in-Residence Anna Laing-Fraser about her love of typography, her process moving from paper to digital, and her work in Berlin.
-Her project, Building Characters, exploring the connection between typography and architecture, was presented at SomoS on Wednesday, April 25th, 2018.
+In this SomoS Artist Interview, Cassidy Hart spoke with artist, designer, and Artist-in-Residence Anna Laing-Fraser about the relation between typography and architecture, her process moving from paper to digital, and her work in Berlin.
+Her project, Building Characters, was presented at SomoS on Wednesday, April 25th, 2018.

 I’m a graphic designer and scenic painter based out of Toronto, Canada and I’m here in Berlin working on a new typographic project.
 Based on my experience in film as a scenic painter and graphic designer, I work with a lot of set designers so therefore I get to see the process of making blueprints and that’s really what’s inspired my project here in Berlin.
 So with my love of typography and seeing these really fantastic blueprints my colleagues were making, I saw a really unique synergy between the structure of typography and architecture.
 So I decided I would design a typeface so I came to Berlin to do this great residency where I get to focus on creating this new alphabet of mine.